-"Whoah, whoah, Sammy!
+"Whoah, whoah, Sam!
 No one is taking you away kid, what the hell?!"
-My outburst was much more abrupt than I intended it to be, something I regretted immediately when I saw Sam close up and drop his chin back down onto his chest.
+My outburst was much more abrupt than I intended it to be, something I regretted immediately when I saw the boy close up and drop his chin back down onto his chest.

-"It is about that, you can't keep getting in to trouble, because then they might take you, or me and I don't want to be alone Dee, please!"
+"It is about that though!
+You can't keep getting into trouble, because then they might take you, or me and I don't want to be alone Dee, please!"

-We sat there for a few minutes, until the small kid in my arms stopped shaking; by which time I had decided he needed to eat more when I could feel his spine as I ran my had up and down his back.
+We sat there for a few minutes, until the small kid in my arms stopped shaking; by which time I had decided he needed to eat more because I could feel his spine as I continued to run my hand up and down his back.

-Sam pulled from my arms, sitting up straight, and wiping discreetly at his eyes as he returned to looking at the ground.
-I rolled my eyes at my little brother's embarrassment; the kid looks for a way to turn every moment into a chick-flick and then he gets all shy after it happens.
+Sam pulled away from my arms, sitting up straight, and wiping discreetly at his eyes as he returned to looking at the ground.
+I rolled my eyes at my little brother's embarrassment; the kid looks for a way to create chick-flick moments and then he gets all shy after they happen.

 "What brought this on Sam?"
-I asked, not entirely understanding where all this Sammy angst was rooting from.
+I asked, not entirely understanding where all this little brother-angst was rooting from.

 "It was nothing, I'm sorry."
-He replied quietly, still looking at his feet.
+He replied quietly, still watching his feet.